Didier Pitre

 Joseph George Didier "Cannonball" Pitre (September 1, 1883 – July 29, 1934) was a Canadian professional ice hockey player.
-Nicknamed "Cannonball," he was renown for having one of the hardest shots during his playing career.
+Nicknamed "Cannonball," he was renowned for having one of the hardest shots during his playing career.
 One of the first players to join the Montreal Canadiens, Pitre and his teammates' French-Canadian heritage led to the team being nicknamed The Flying Frenchmen.
 His teammates on the Canadiens included Jack Laviolette and Newsy Lalonde.

 Though he spent the latter part of his career almost exclusively with the Canadiens, Pitre played for several other teams in various leagues early on, including the International Professional Hockey League, the first professional hockey league, and the Pacific Coast Hockey Association.
 A prolific scorer, Pitre won the Stanley Cup with the Canadiens in 1916, the first for the team.
 In 1963 he was inducted into the Hockey Hall of Fame.

 He was the uncle of Vic Desjardins, a member of the United States Hockey Hall of Fame.

 Playing career

 IPHL

 Didier Pitre's first major hockey league experience was in the first fully professional league, the IPHL, playing with the Michigan Soo Indians alongside Jack Laviolette.
-Prior to that Pitre and Laviolette had played together on the Montreal Le National team in the Federal Amateur Hockey League.
+Before that Pitre and Laviolette had played together on the Montreal Le National team in the Federal Amateur Hockey League.
 The Michigan Soo Indians were located in Sault Ste.
 Marie, Michigan.
 Pitre joined the Soo team for the 1904–05 season.
 By 1905–06, he was already the top scorer in the league scoring 41 goals in 22 games played.
 Pitre was on the IPHL First All-Star Team that year in 1905–06 and again in 1906–07.

 Despite Pitre and Laviolette playing three years for the Michigan Soo in the IPHL, the club failed to bring home a championship, finishing 3rd, 2nd and 4th in the league standing between 1905–1907.

-Montreal Shamrocks, Edmonton & Renfrew
+Montreal Shamrocks, Edmonton and Renfrew

 The next season, in 1907–08, after the IPHL had folded, Pitre left as a free agent and played with the Montreal Shamrocks in the Eastern Canada Amateur Hockey Association (ECAHA), where he was again joined by Jack Laviolette.
 Pitre lasted only one year with the Shamrocks before leaving to play with the Edmonton Pros in Alberta.
 With Edmonton Pitre played three games before he was part of a Stanley Cup challenge in December 1908 when his team challenged the Montreal Wanderers for the coveted prize, eventually losing out 10 goals to 13 (3-7, 7-6) over two games.

-After the Stanley Cup challenge with Edmonton Pitre jumped contract and went back to eastern Canada where he played with the Renfrew Creamery Kings in the FAHL for the remainder of the 1908–09 season.
+After the Stanley Cup challenge with Edmonton Pitre jumped the contract and went back to eastern Canada where he played with the Renfrew Creamery Kings in the FAHL for the remainder of the 1908–09 season.